 - Our creamy crockpot corn recipe is a great side dish.

-- Try mashed potatoes, cheesy potatoes too or roasted veggies.
+- Try mashed potatoes, cheesy potatoes, roasted veggies or green bean casserole.

 - Chocolate chip cookie bars would be a simple dessert.